 "Coach Schwartz was talking to me and saying how if you can get upfield as a defensive lineman, you're going to love this place," Hector said.

 Schwartz may come to appreciate Hector's enthusiasm for the game.
 After going months of pre-draft interviews and workouts, he seemed genuinely excited to get back on the practice field at last week's Eagles rookie mini-camp.

-"It was the best feeling ever, because you go through so much," said Hector.
+"It was the best feeling ever because you go through so much," Hector said.
 "After the season, I had a bowl game and an all-star game, but after that, you're training, getting ready for pro day, getting ready for all the drills and all that stuff.
-It's back to football now, and I just love playing football."
+It's back to football now, and I just love playing football.

 "I'm just happy to finally get all that stuff behind me and be out here playing again."

 As for the competition, Hector rightfully is only worried about himself.
 However, the opportunity is there.
 Destiny Vaeao and Elijah Qualls return from last season but split roughly 15 percent of the Eagles' total defensive snaps between them.
 Neither should be considered a lock to make the team.

 "Anywhere you go, you're going to have to work hard to make the 53-man roster," Hector said.
 "It doesn't matter who's here.
 If there's a lot of people, if there's not a lot of people, I'm just coming in to work hard and get better every day.